FG-s-Modlists/FGs-Modlists-Site/content/dnddc/readme.md

 1. Close MO2 if you have it open.
 2. Download this zip file: [D&DDC Prebuilt Bodyslides](https://drive.google.com/file/d/1RFxINLIjvPaG6d8o68QCXwlCPTxqWzx3/view?usp=sharing)
 3. Open the ZIP file.
-4. Copy everything inside the zip file (the meshes folder in its entirety, including the folder itself) into `[Install Drive]\D&DDC\mods\BodyslideOutfitStudio - Overwrite`
+4. Copy everything inside the zip file (the meshes folder in its entirety, including the folder itself) into `[Your D&DDC Install Folder]\mods\BodyslideOutfitStudio - Overwrite`
 5. Reopen MO2.
 6. That’s it, you’re done!